ShubhamGupta2701/Docker/README.md

 - This makes development and deployment efficient.

 # Architecture
-- Here C1, C2, C3 are container 1, 2, 3 respectively
+- Here C1, C2, C3 are container 1, 2, 3 respectively.
+- These containers are issolated from each other.
 ![Docker Architecture](misc/image.png)